-First, from September 10 through October 8 we will consider how personal networks and personal cultural repertoires affect each other.
-Personal network variables include the variety of kinds of people a person knows, the density of networks (the extent to which the people a person knows also know each other), and whether the focal person is a "broker" who connects people who are not otherwise connected.
+First, from September 15 through October 13 we will consider how personal networks and personal cultural repertoires affect each other.
+Personal networks are the networks of individuals, usually called "ego".
+Ego's personal network is those people he or she knows in a certain way (as closest ties, or acquaintances, as kin or workmates, and so on).
+Personal network variables include the variety of kinds of people a person knows, the nature of the tie between people, the density of networks (the extent to which the people a person knows also know each other), and whether the focal person is a "broker" who connects people who are not otherwise connected.
 Cultural variables include forms of knowledge, cognitive and evaluative frameworks, tastes, practices, and creativity.

-Second, from October 15 through November 26 we will consider whole networks and culture.
-Instead of looking at personal networks we will look at networks in social settings and how these affect culture.
-One example of such settings is book clubs, in which people develop their own responses to a novel in the context of the influence relationship structure of their discussion group (October 15).
-On October 15 we will also consider how culture diffuses (or fails to diffuse) through networks.
-All other examples are networks of cultural production such as interlinked sets of writers, artists, or musicians.
+Second, from October 20 through December 1 we will mostly consider whole networks and culture.
+Instead of looking at personal networks we will look at all the ties between the actors in a group with a boundary of some kind.
+Examples include schools, the managers of an organization, voluntary associations, and the book clubs we will consider on October 20.
+We will consider how networks shape influence on aspects of people's culture, for example how people develop their own responses to a novel in response to members of their book club.
+Then we will consider how culture diffuses (or fails to diffuse) through networks.
+We will then consider networks of cultural production such as interlinked sets of writers, artists, or musicians.
 We will ask questions such as how network location is related to cultural status, career success, innovation, and strategic network building.